d0tTino/docs-/docs/digital-panopticon.md

 >
 > This document is provided for research purposes only and does not constitute legal or financial advice.

+## Executive Summary

+- Palantir's Gotham and Foundry platforms unify government data, forming the backbone of a modern surveillance architecture.
+- In-Q-Tel's early backing and post-9/11 security mandates fueled Palantir's rise as a pivotal state contractor.
+- Predictive analytics and infrastructural lock-in enable expansive, persistent monitoring of citizens.

 # The Digital Panopticon: Palantir Technologies and the Architecture of the Modern Surveillance State

 ## Introduction: The New Operating System of Power